• Skip to primary navigation

 • Using a stand or hand mixer, cream butter and sugars.
 Be careful not to over mix.
 Add egg and vanilla.
 Mix just until incorporated.

 • Using a cookie scoop or spoon, spoon out 1" balls and place approximately 1" apart on lined baking sheet.
-Do not roll the balls to avoid overworking the butter.
+Do not roll the cookie dough balls to avoid overworking the butter.
 Bake in preheated oven for 9-11 minutes.
 Cool on cooling rack before serving.

 Did you make my Perfect Coconut Cookies with Pecans?Show me how it went!
 Share on Instagram, tag @southerndiscourse, and use the hashtag #SouthernDiscourse!